John Denver: Career peak

 Denver's next album, Poems, Prayers & Promises (1971), was a breakthrough for him in the United States, thanks in part to the single "Take Me Home, Country Roads", which went to number 2 on the Billboard charts despite the first pressings of the track being distorted.
 Its success was due in part to the efforts of his new manager, future Hollywood producer Jerry Weintraub, who signed Denver in 1970.
 Weintraub insisted on a reissue of the track and began a radio airplay campaign that started in Denver, Colorado.
 Denver's career flourished thereafter, and he had a series of hits over the next four years.
 In 1972, Denver had his first Top Ten album with Rocky Mountain High, with its title track reaching the Top Ten in 1973.
 In 1974 and 1975, Denver had a string of four number 1 songs ("Sunshine on My Shoulders", "Annie's Song", "Thank God I'm a Country Boy", and "I'm Sorry") and three number 1 albums (John Denver's Greatest Hits, Back Home Again, and Windsong).

 In the 1970s, Denver's onstage appearance included long blond hair and wire-rimmed "granny" glasses.
 His embroidered shirts with images commonly associated with the American West were created by the designer and appliqué artist Anna Zapp.
+Zapp was also responsible for the denim shirt featured on RCA Album release I Want To Live.
 Weintraub insisted on a significant number of television appearances, including a series of half-hour shows in the United Kingdom, despite Denver's protests at the time, "I've had no success in Britain ...
 I mean none".
 In December 1976, Weintraub told Maureen Orth of Newsweek: "I knew the critics would never go for John.
 I had to get him to the people."